fransfela/fransfela.github.io/_posts/en-us/2023-11-07-danish-sound-day-health-wellbeing-reflection.md

 Except nothing about recording sound in a hospital ICU is simple.

-My classmates and I needed high-fidelity spatial audio—not just the beeping monitors and ventilator hums you'd expect, but the *directionality* of those sounds.
+My classmates and I needed high-fidelity spatial audio, not just the beeping monitors and ventilator hums you'd expect, but the *directionality* of those sounds.
 Where is that alarm coming from?
 How does a nurse's brain filter signal from noise when twelve machines are competing for attention?
 To answer those questions, we needed to be *in* the ICU, microphones and all.

 So we did what any slightly desperate, highly motivated grad students would do: we convinced a hospital administrator to let us camp out overnight in one of Indonesia's busiest ICUs.
-No formal ethics approval (because that would take months we didn't have), no official protocol—just three ambisonics mics, a laptop running recording software, and a prayer that security wouldn't kick us out.
+No formal ethics approval (because that would take months we didn't have), no official protocol, just three ambisonics mics, a laptop running recording software, and a prayer that security wouldn't kick us out.

 I remember the smell most vividly.
 Antiseptic mixed with something faintly metallic, the air conditioning struggling against Jakarta's humidity.
 We set up our gear in a corner, trying to be invisible as nurses moved between beds, checking vitals, adjusting IVs.
 The soundscape was overwhelming: ventilators cycling in and out of sync, alarms stacked on top of each other, footsteps echoing down hallways, the occasional murmur of a family member pleading with a doctor.

 We recorded for eight hours straight.
-Then, because we're nerds, we spent another two hours measuring the **sound directivity of medical equipment**—pointing our microphones at infusion pumps, cardiac monitors, oxygen concentrators, documenting how sound radiates from each device.
+Then, because we're nerds, we spent another two hours measuring the **sound directivity of medical equipment**, pointing our microphones at infusion pumps, cardiac monitors, oxygen concentrators, documenting how sound radiates from each device.

 Why go to such lengths?
 Because **spatial accuracy matters**.
 If you're training a nurse to navigate a high-stress environment, the simulation needs to feel *real*.
 The beep from a cardiac monitor on the left side of the room should sound like it's coming from the left, not from some generic stereo speaker setup.